Strumenta/sharplasu/README.md

 ## Tests

 To run the included tests you need to have ANTLR installed to compile an example parser.
 You do not need to have the ANTLR tool installed to run the library.
 You can read the official documentation or [our tutorial](https://tomassetti.me/antlr-mega-tutorial/#chapter11) to learn how to install ANTLR.

+## Tutorial

+You can read our tutorial on how to use SharpLasu: [Building advanced parsers using Sharplasu](https://tomassetti.me/building-advanced-parsers-using-sharplasu/).
+In the tutorial we are going to build a parser for Python 3, but the information can applied to parse any language.